BEYOND THE BADGE

 - Corporal Thomas Erickson

-OFFICER ADNAN RUDAN
+CORPORAL ADNAN RUDAN

 Kids love to call me Officer Rudy, but most know me as Officer Adnan Rudan.
 I was born in Trebinje, Yugoslavia, which is now known as Bosnia and Herzegovina.
 It's a small, beautiful country on the Balkan Peninsula in Europe.
 Until the age of five (5), I lived a carefree childhood, playing outdoors often.
 That quickly changed as the country entered a civil war and ethnic cleansing campaign.